THESIS BY COMPILATION FAQ

 No. The ANU HDR Exams Office does not tell examiners that you’ve chosen to write your thesis in thesis by compilation format.
 Crawford strongly advises that

-Your supervisor, when asking potential examiners if they are willing and able to examine the subject area of your thesis, should mention that it will be a thesis by compilation, include links to both Crawford's Thesis by compilation protocol and the ANU's Procedure: Higher degree by research - thesis by compilation and thesis by creative works, and ask if they are comfortable with examining a thesis by compilation
+• Your supervisor, when asking potential examiners if they are willing and able to examine the subject area of your thesis, should mention that it will be a thesis by compilation, include links to both Crawford's Thesis by compilation guidance and the ANU's Procedure: Higher degree by research - thesis by compilation and thesis by creative works, and ask if they are comfortable with examining a thesis by compilation

 HOW MUCH INPUT MERITS CO-AUTHORSHIP?*